InterBolt/selectable/README.md

-**Disclaimer: 🚧 this lib requires react/react-dom 18.3.0-canary-\* as a peer dependency**

-# ⚡ Narrow Ctx - Composable context selectors
+# ⚡ @interbolt/selectable - _(theoretically) Performant and composable hook selectors_

-Zero-dependency drop-in replacement for React's `createContext` that exposes a composable selector-based API.
-See the peerDeps in this repo to grab the canary version required.

-# Must haves before I can release `>=0.1.0`:
+A proof of concept API to enable (theoretically render-optimized) composable selector hooks based on Context values and hook returns.

+**Disclaimer: 🚧 this lib only demonstrates the API, but requires more work from the core React team before it can deliver on any render-optimization claims.**

+# Requirements to make render-optimization work

+- [ ] release of React version 18.3 or greater which will include the `React.use` hook
-- [ ] rewrite in TypeScript after React@18.3.0 is officially released
+- [ ] support for calling hooks in `React.useMemo`

+# TODOS required to release v0.1.0

+- [ ] add types
-- [ ] minimal test suite to verify render and concurrency assumptions
+- [ ] minimal test suite

 # Table of Contents